Admissions to this program are paused for spring 2026 entry and will resume for spring 2027. Stay tuned to this page for application deadlines.

 Two-year part-time hybrid program

-This post-professional certificate program prepares graduates with specialization as an adult-gerontology acute care nurse practitioner.
-The program is an option for advanced practice registered nurses with a M.S. or D.N.P.
-Graduates earn an adult-gerontology acute care nurse practitioner post-professional certificate and are eligible to apply for certification with a national certifying agency.
+This certificate prepares graduates to become adult-gerontology acute care nurse practitioners.
+The program is an option for advanced practice registered nurses.
+Graduates earn an adult-gerontology acute care nurse practitioner post-professional certificate.

 Program Details